epilot-dev/docs/docs/entities/attributes.md

 type = "electric"
 ```

-Expressions can also be composed by multiple expressions with two conditional operators: OR and an AND.
+Expressions can also be composed by multiple expressions with two conditional operators: `OR` and an `AND`.

 An example of a composed expression would look like: